Generic selectors

 What is the average Junior Cloud Engineer salary?

-The nationwide average Junior Cloud Engineer salary is about $68,000 annually, about $34 per hour, according to Zip Recruiter.
-Overtime may be required in this career.
-Keep in mind, this position could be a launching pad for more advanced Cloud Engineer careers that pay substantially more.
-Cloud Directors, Senior AWS Cloud Architects, and Senior Cloud Architects are three future options for those who choose to continue learning as they gain real-world experience.
+But despite the overtime requirement, this position could be a launching pad for more advanced Cloud Engineer careers that pay substantially more.
+Cloud Directors, Senior AWS Cloud Architects, and Senior Cloud Architects are three future options for those who choose to continue learning as they gain real-world experience with a scope to turn upwards of $126,557 per year.

 What are the responsibilities of a Junior Cloud Engineer?